mparker-landt/Milestone_Project_2/README.md

 <img src="assets/images/readme/footer.png" alt="drawing" width="200"/>
 <img src="assets/images/readme/footer-collapsed.png" alt="drawing" width="200"/>

 * Game Controls - The Game Controls were made as simple as possible.
-The main control for the game was made bold to capture attention. the instructions for the game were made to be unobstrusive and easy and quick to use.
+The main control for the game was made bold to capture attention. the instructions for the game were made to be unobtrusive and easy and quick to use.

 <img src="assets/images/readme/game-controls.png" alt="drawing" width="200"/>

 * Score Board - The score board was kept simple and close to the game area so users could quickly and easily see their score and hammer HP at a glance.
-On the values changing in the scoreboard the borders of the values flashed an appropiate colour to show the values increasing or decreasing.
+On the values changing in the scoreboard the borders of the values flashed an appropriate colour to show the values increasing or decreasing.

 <img src="assets/images/readme/scoreboard.png" alt="drawing" width="200"/>